Ishidawg/ReshadeInstaller/README.md

  - [x] Basic functionalities
  - [x] Redo GUI
- - [ ] Automatically verify the application architecture: it can be done by looking into some of the first bytes of the game executable binary, they are located  on the COFF Header.
+ - [x] Automatically verify the application architecture: it can be done by looking into some of the first bytes of the game executable binary, they are located  on the COFF Header.
+(Thanks to Jhen - https://github.com/Dzavoy)
  - [ ] Flatpak
  - [ ] appImage